ciacob/cli-kit/README.md

   - **Initialization**: Code that initializes a configuration file based on a template.
   - **Loading Configuration**: Code that loads and merges configuration data from a file with command-line arguments and default values.
 - **File System Utilities**: Helpers to manage directory structures and file content, including cleanup operations.
+- **Monitoring and Debugging**: Built-in monitoring function with optional debug mode and application information retrieval.

 ## Modules